thomasjsn/uimg/readme.md

 ## Features
 * CLI upload
-* On-the-fly image resizing
+* On-the-fly image resizing by changing the URL
-* Auto-rotate and strip exif data on upload
+* Auto-rotate and strip EXIF data on upload
 * Return URL for already existing images, instead of uploading
-* S3 compatible storage back-end
+* S3 compatible back-end storage
+* Automatic image clean-up
-* Purge uploaded but never accessed images
+* Delete uploaded image with token
 * No personal information is stored

 All images, uploaded and resized, are stored on a S3 backend, I use [Minio](https://github.com/minio/minio).
 There is currently no support for local file system storage, although implementing it would only require a simple configuration change of the [File Storage](https://laravel.com/docs/master/filesystem).